folio-org/mod-data-import/README.md

 ## Introduction

-mod-data-import is responsible for uploading files (see [(documentation for file uploading)](FileUploadApi.md)), initial handling and sending records for further processing.
+mod-data-import is responsible for uploading files (see [documentation for file uploading](FileUploadApi.md)), initial handling and sending records for further processing.
 To initialise processing of a file user should choose a Job Profile - that information is crucial as it basically contains the instructions on what to do with the uploaded file.
-However, this process happens after file is uploaded and comes to mod-data-import as a separate request (see [(documentation for file processing)](FileProcessingApi.md).
+However, this process happens after file is uploaded and comes to mod-data-import as a separate request (see [documentation for file processing](FileProcessingApi.md).

 ## Compiling